2nd Annual International Conference on “Internal Migrants in the Cities: Entangled lives”

 Cities and Vulnerability

 Migration to cities is a major trend that will have a significant impact in the near future.
-The annual growth of urban population is higher than that of the global population, suggesting that internal migration is occurring at a rapid pace.
+The annual growth of the urban population is higher than that of the global population, suggesting that internal migration is occurring at a rapid pace.
 Access to healthy food, suitable work, social safety, housing, and water and sanitation services are all obstacles for migrants to metropolitan centres.
 This presents the state with extra hurdles in terms of ensuring not just the population’s livelihood security, but also in housing, educational provisioning, public health and so on.
 Cities have always acted as hubs for regulating movement.
 This sub-theme looks into the transition phases of migration and cities around the globe.

 Migration, Gender and Cities